 Jeff.
 Smiths Parlor ranger-guided tours

 Don't miss your chance to tour the newly restored Jeff.
 Smiths Parlor Museum.
 Once the headquarters for notorious outlaw, Jefferson "Soapy" Smith, the former bar was transformed into a home-spun museum in 1935 with rare photos, one of a kind artifacts, folk art, strange taxidermy, and even animatronic manikins.
-Advance tickets are available on recreation.gov.
-Reserve your tour in advance.
+Free same-day tickets are available at the Visitor Center.

 Learn more about: